Module 10.10: FinOps at Enterprise Scale

 First, right-size pods using Vertical Pod Autoscaler (VPA) recommendations, which safely identifies the actual baseline and spike needs.
 This increases packing efficiency from 14% to ~40%, allowing you to reduce from 20 to 8 nodes.
 Then, apply Savings Plans to the remaining baseline nodes.

-Why: You must use VPA rather than blind cuts because it analyzes historical usage metrics to ensure pods still have enough resources to handle their actual traffic spikes without facing OOM kills or CPU throttling.
-Furthermore, applying Savings Plans after right-sizing ensures you do not commit to paying for capacity you are about to eliminate.
+Why: You must use VPA rather than blind cuts because it continuously analyzes historical usage metrics to establish true baselines and peak demands.
+This ensures pods still have enough resources to handle their actual traffic spikes without facing OOM kills or CPU throttling, which maintains application stability.
+Once the workloads are operating at their optimally right-sized levels, you will have a much smaller, highly utilized node footprint.
+Furthermore, applying Savings Plans only after right-sizing ensures you do not financially commit to paying for capacity you are about to eliminate.
+By following this ordered approach, you maximize savings while entirely avoiding the risk of locking into a bloated baseline.

 Question 2: Your finance team wants to charge the 'Search' team for their Kubernetes usage.
 The 'Search' team requested 40 CPUs but only used 5 CPUs on average last month.
 Which chargeback model (request-based, usage-based, or hybrid) should you implement, and why?